Registering for tax in Ireland

 Employer taxes - Pay As You Earn (PAYE)

-Before you hire your first employee, you need to register for employers PAYE tax.
-Sole Traders and Limited Companies need to register for this tax if it is considering employing people.
+Before hiring your first employee, you must register for the employer’s PAYE tax.
+Sole Traders and Limited Companies must register for this tax if considering employing people.
 This includes directors who wish to pay themselves a salary from their Limited Company.
 You may be wondering: Can a sole trader have employees?
 The short answer is yes.

-You can register for PAYE on ROS or outsource this to a professional company.
-You may consider outsourcing because when you employ staff, you are also required to run a payroll system and use Revenue’s online PAYE modernisation system.
+Register for PAYE on ROS or outsource this to a professional company.
+You may consider outsourcing because when you employ staff, you must run a payroll system and use Revenue’s online PAYE modernisation system.

-When you are an employer, you are required to calculate all the appropriate taxes to deduct from your employees’ wages.
-You collect all this tax on behalf of the Collector-General in Revenue and then you pay them this sum of tax on a quarterly or monthly basis.
+As an employer, you must calculate all the appropriate taxes to deduct from your employee’s wages.
+You collect all this tax on behalf of the Collector-General in Revenue, and then you pay them this sum of tax quarterly or monthly.

 Tax registration for new Irish Limited Companies